SamuelForestier/Brainfuck/README.md

 # Brainfuck commands

+The language consists of eight commands, listed below.
+A brainfuck program is a sequence of these commands, possibly interspersed with other characters (which are ignored).

 | Character | Meaning |
 |-----------|---------|
 | >         | Increment the data pointer (to point to the next cell to the right). |